 Inventory corporate cloud use and providers.
 Take full inventory of which cloud-computing services your organization and your employees are using.
 Assess your cloud-computing providers and the risks involved in using them.
 Do this on an ongoing basis, as cloud computing evolves rapidly.

 Set standards.
 Create guidelines for cloud-computing use by employees.
 Do you want to prohibit employees from putting company files in the cloud?
 How do you foresee employees using the cloud?

 Be the provider.
 Create your own version of Dropbox or other cloud-based applications.
-You can also leverage services similar to Dropbox as well.

 Keep sensitive data off-limits.
 Consider some data off-limits to the cloud and communicate this policy to employees.
 The Ponemon survey showed that 68 percent of IT pros thought cloud computing was too risky for storing financial information or intellectual property.
 Fifty-five percent said they wouldn’t store health records in the cloud.